mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 |`disrate` |0.00  |0.11  |1.02  |0.07  |    0|
 |`logwage` |2.71  |5.69  |7.60  |0.54  |    0|
 |`tenure`  |0.00  |4.12  |40.00 |5.86  |    0|

+{% marginfigure 'fig3' 'assets/unemp/age_hist.png' '**Figure 3**: Distribution
+of `age`.
+Bin width is set at 2 to reduce the number of bars in the graph.
+A majority of respondents is under 40 years of age, 2.231 in fact, which corresponds to 68% of all observations.'  %}

+{% marginfigure 'reprate_hist' "assets/unemp/reprate_hist.png"
+"Distribution of `reprate`. deriving the unique value via `length(unique(data$reprate))` actually shows that the variable, with 3.343 observations, only has 419 unique values, suggesting that the replacement isn't necessarily continuous.
+Without much more info about the rate, and considering the relatively large amount of unique values, we're going to treat `reprate` as continuous."  %}

 ## Censoring and Flow Sampling